gavinlyonsrepo/SSD1306_OLED_RPI/README.md

 ## Notes

-1. Note the toolchain used in Overview section, If you have trouble compiling on other platforms or OS.
-For example 64-bit OS, user may need to remove or edit the CCFLAGS in root directory Makefile to allow for Compilation.
-See Pull request number 2 on github.

-2. To test on a different size of display edit the myOLEDwidth & myOLEDheight variables in examples files.
+1. To test on a different size of display edit the myOLEDwidth & myOLEDheight variables in examples files.

 | Display size | Supported | Tested |